The Gate of Ishtar at the Pergamon Museum

 Tour Bible History and the Landscape of Christianity

 The Pergamon Museum is visited by approximately 1,135,000 people every year, making it the most visited art museum in Germany, and is one of the largest in the country.
-Viewing the ancient relics from biblical times at this beautiful, historical museum is one of many relevant and exciting excursions included in our Reformation Heroes Tour, May 15-26, 2017.
+Viewing the ancient relics from biblical times at this beautiful, historical museum is one of many relevant and exciting excursions that may be included in the Reformation tour.

-Interested in learning more about the Reformation?
-Join us in 2017 as we celebrate the 500th Anniversary of the Reformation in Germany and Switzerland.
-The Castle Church, Luther’s hiding places, homes of Dietrich Bonhoffer, John Calvin, the Anabaptists, the famous Wartburg Castle (where Luther was imprisoned), Coburg Fortress, Augustinian Monastery, Johann Sebastian Bach’s church, and Merneptah Stele, the earliest known writings that mention Israel as a nation, located in the Berlin Museum and more are highlighted on our 2017 Reformation tours of Switzerland and Germany celebrating the 500th anniversary of Martin Luther’s Reformation movement.
+Interested in learning more about these artifacts and historical relevance?
+Join us on a Reformation tour, to learn about this as well as the Castle Church, Luther’s hiding places, homes of Dietrich Bonhoffer, John Calvin, the Anabaptists, the famous Wartburg Castle (where Luther was imprisoned), Coburg Fortress, Augustinian Monastery, Johann Sebastian Bach’s church, and Merneptah Stele, the earliest known writings that mention Israel as a nation located in the Berlin Museum, and more.
+Check availability here: Reformation tours of Switzerland and Germany.